-One red data species namely the Camel Thorn (Vachellia erioloba) was found scattered as single medium-sized individuals within this open dune shrubland.
+One red data species namely the Camel Thorn (Vachellia erioloba) was found as single mediumsized individuals scattered within this open dune shrubland.

 Conservation status: Least threatened with a target of 16% conserved.
 Some 14% statutorily conserved in the Kgalagadi Transfrontier Park.
 Very little is transformed and erosion is generally low, but some areas with spectacular destabilization of normally vegetated dunes through local overstocking.
-The Gordonia Duneveld (SVkd1) is considered to be mostly natural with little signs of degradation and has a medium conservation potential and ecosystem functioning.
-The are has been utilised for sheep grazing activities as well as for game species.
+The Gordonia Duneveld (SVkd1) is considered to have medium conservation potential and ecosystem functioning and has been utilised for sheep grazing activities as well as for game species.